JavaScript Required

 How Long the IRS Takes to Process Form 1023 for 501(c)(3)

 People search for the 501c3 501(c)(3) approval timeline because they assume the IRS operates at a glacial pace, but it's not always the case.
 A clean Form 1023 with correct supporting documents can move fast.
 A sloppy or incomplete 501c3 501(c)(3) application moves slowly because the IRS has to stop and untangle it.
-How long Form 1023 takes to get processed is not a mystery, it is predictable, and it is brutally honest about your paperwork quality.
+How long Form 1023 takes to get processed is not a mystery, It's not.

-Founders misunderstand what controls the clock.
-They treat the 501c3 501(c)(3) timeline like a fixed number.
-It is not.
 The IRS exemption application timeline is a mirror.
 Weak documents slow everything down.
-Tight, complete documents move quickly because there is nothing for the examiner to question.
+Tight, complete documents move quickly because there's nothing for the examiner to question.

 501c3 501(c)(3) Approval Timeline Explained

-The 1023-EZ is faster, usually thirty to sixty days, but only if you actually qualify and only if the IRS does not decide to pull your application for a random audit screen.
+The 1023-EZ is faster, usually thirty to sixty days, but only if you actually qualify and only if the IRS doesn't decide to pull your application for a random audit screen.
 People file the Form 1023EZ Form 1023-EZ thinking it is an express lane.
-It is not.
-It is a privilege the IRS can revoke in seconds if your answers trigger any red flags.
+It's not.
+It's a privilege the IRS can reverse in seconds if your answers trigger any red flags.

 Three factors determine how fast you get approved.
 The first is the quality of your organizing documents.
-If your articles of incorporation do not contain the required IRS purpose and dissolution clauses, the IRS will freeze your application until you amend your articles.
+If your articles of incorporation don't contain the required IRS purpose and dissolution clauses, the IRS will freeze your application until you amend your articles.
 That alone can cost weeks.

 The third factor is your financials.
 If your budget looks like you invented numbers to appear responsible, the IRS will return the application with questions.
 They want financial projections for Form 1023 that make sense.
 They want expenses tied to activities.
 They want to understand how you will survive year one without violating every financial rule in the code.